chiphuyen/lazynlp/README.md

 It means that after you've downloaded and cleaned all good URLs from this, you should have approx 10M webpages or 50GB of pure text.

 #### Gutenberg
-You can download the list of all URLs to US Gutenberg books [here]().
+You can download the list of all URLs to US Gutenberg books [here](https://drive.google.com/file/d/1zIVaRaVqGP8VNBUT4eKAzW3gYWxNk728/view?usp=sharing).
 There are 50K books, which convert to about 14GB of pure text.

 You can also run ``lazynlp.get_us_gutenberg_links()`` to get the same list.
-For example, if you want to get all the Gutenberg URLs and store it in the file ``us_gutenberg.urls``:
+For example, if you want to get all the Gutenberg URLs and store it in the file ``us_gutenberg.urls``, run the following command.
+This might take half a day.

 ``
 lazynlp.get_us_gutenberg_links('us_gutenberg.urls')